-Related Post: Are you looking to rent an apartment in Berlin but not sure what’s the best neighborhood for you?
+Related Guide: Are you looking to rent an apartment in Berlin but not sure what’s the best neighborhood for you?
 Don’t worry – our Berlin Neighborhoods and Districts guide will help you!

 11. How Monthly Electricity Bills Are Calculated in Germany

 This is another cultural norm that shocks foreigners renting an apartment in Germany for the first time.
 You pay your monthly electricity bill in Germany based on your estimated electricity consumption, not your actual consumption.
 Crazy, right?!